Taegukgi rallies: Taegeukgi and other flags

-Waving Taegeukgi is a strategy of the extreme right Taegeukgi protestors employed to represent their own definition of patriotism, democracy and nationalism and merged it with a sense of nostalgia of their glorious past.

-The flags of the United States or pro-Trump slogans were also rampant during the rallies.
+The Flag of the United States or pro-Trump slogans were also rampant during the rallies.
 This is because Taegeukgi crowds have faith that the US's military intervention prevented communism to override the South during the Korean War.
 The US flags therefore symbolize more than an ally of South Korea.
 To Taegeukgi protestors, the US is expected to be hawk-eyed against left-wing forces and any other pro-North Korea sympathizers.